jrgleason/psql-getting-started/labs/selecting_data_lab.md

         ![Select top 5](./resources/postgres_select_top_5.png "Select top 5")
         *It is important to notice that although these items seem to almost be in alabetical order, this is not garunteed without sorting in the query.
 We will talk more about this later.*

 4. But wait he wants the *last* 5 artists when sorting by name.
-To do this lets take 2 steps, first we will provide SQL with the info it needs to sort and second we will sort descending to make sure the later letters come first.
+To do this let's take 2 steps, first we will provide SQL with the info it needs to sort and second we will sort descending to make sure the later letters come first.

         SELECT *
         FROM "ADDRESS"